britishcoffee/MeH/README.md

 ## Subsequent analysis

-Use the scrpit **finddhr.R** to find the differential hetergeneous regions.
+Use the scrpit **finddhr.R** to find the differential hetergeneous regions (DHR).

 > :grey_exclamation:used as command-line in your terminal.

 ##### Input

 * Results.csv files after calculating the methylation heterogeneity.
-* genelist.txt
+* genelist.txt with each row representing a gene and consists of gene name, chromosome ,strand, TSS,and TES.

 ```ruby
 $ Rscript finddhr.R -h